Spectral sequences in unstable higher homotopy theory and applications to the coniveau filtration: Unstable coniveau spectral sequence

 Let $\Sch$ be a category of schemes whose objects are stable under \'etale extensions.
-A closed $\Sch$-pair is a couple $(X,Z)$ such $X$ is a scheme in $\Sch$ and $Z$ is a closed subscheme of $X$.
+A closed $\Sch$-pair is a pair $(X,Z)$ such that $X$ is a scheme in $\Sch$ and $Z$ is a closed subscheme of $X$.

-A \emph{cohomotopy theory with supports} $\Pi_*$ on $\mathscr S$ and coefficients in $\E$\footnote{If the coefficients are not indicated, it is intended that $\E=\Set$.} is the data for any closed $\Sch$-pair $(X,Z)$ of a $\pi_*$-structure $\Pi_*(X,Z)$ in $\E$ (\Cref{df:pi*-structure}), and of the following additional structures: \begin{itemize} \item \emph{contravariance}: for $f:Y \rightarrow X$ in $\Sch$, a pullback map $f^*:\Pi_n(X,Z) \mapsto \Pi_n(Y,f^{-1}(Z))$, morphism of groups for $n>0$, of pointed sets for $n=0$ \item \emph{covariance}: for a closed immersion $i:Z \rightarrow T$, $X$ in $\Sch$, there are $i_*:\Pi_n(X,Z) \mapsto \Pi_n(X,T)$ morphism of groups for $n>0$, of pointed sets for $n=0$ and
+A \emph{cohomotopy theory with supports} $\Pi_*$ on $\Sch$ and coefficients in $\E$\footnote{If the coefficients are not indicated, it is intended that $\E=\Set$.} is the data for any closed $\Sch$-pair $(X,Z)$ of a $\pi_*$-structure $\Pi_*(X,Z)$ in $\E$ (\Cref{df:pi*-structure}), and of the following additional structures: \begin{itemize} \item \emph{contravariance}: for $f:Y \rightarrow X$ in $\Sch$, a pullback map $f^*:\Pi_n(X,Z) \mapsto \Pi_n(Y,f^{-1}(Z))$, morphism of groups for $n>0$, of pointed sets for $n=0$ \item \emph{covariance}: for a closed immersion $i:Z \rightarrow T$, $X$ in $\Sch$, there are $i_*:\Pi_n(X,Z) \mapsto \Pi_n(X,T)$ morphism of groups for $n>0$, of pointed sets for $n=0$ and